GeorgeKahugu/Python-Phase3-Final-Project/README.md

 ### Get Assigned Manager

-    - Retrieves and displays the manger assigned to a specific artist based on artist ID.
+    - Retrieves and displays the manager assigned to a specific artist based on artist ID.
     - Provide details about the artist and their assigned manager.

 ## How to Use